 The section reproduced here is from my page about Great War trench watches.

-Anyone who is interested in trench watches will be familiar with this phenomenon.
-Small watches with fancy dials and cases that no man of the early twentieth century would be seen dead wearing are described as "trench watches" — like the one in the picture here, unbelievably advertised on eBay as a "WWI Officers Silver Trench Watch".
-The listing accurately describes the watch as having a 30mm diameter silver case with Art Nouveau decoration, the dial having black Roman numerals and red 12 with gold dot markers between the numbers.
-Often the size is not quoted in eBay listings because a small size is a dead give away that it is a ladies' watch.
+The dainty little wristwatch in the picture here was, unbelievably, advertised on eBay as a "WWI Officer's Silver Trench Watch".
+The listing accurately describes the watch as having a 30mm diameter silver case with Art Nouveau decoration, the dial having black Roman numerals and red 12, with gold dot markers between the numbers.

-The listing said "I think because of the quality the watch was an Officers dress watch."
-I do not agree with this statement, no male officer of the Great War would be seen wearing a wristwatch like this and it is clearly a lady's wristwatch.
-At the time of the Great War there was still a lot of resistance to a man wearing a wristwatch at all because it was thought effeminate, and no man would want to add to that impression by wearing a wristwatch that was clearly feminine in appearance.
-A man's wristwatch, whether he was an officer, other ranks or a civilian, would be plain, functional and manly in appearance.
+The listing said "I think because of the quality the watch was an officer's dress watch."
+I cannot agree with this statement; it is clearly a lady's wristwatch.
+No male officer of World War One would be seen wearing a wristwatch like this at any time, dressy or not.
+At the time of World War One there was still a lot of resistance in the civilian population to a man wearing a wristwatch at all, and no man would want to wear a wristwatch that was clearly dainty and feminine in appearance.
+At the time a man's wristwatch, whether he was an officer, other ranks or a civilian, was plain, functional, and generally manly in appearance.

-I don't want to pepper this page with examples of misdescribed lady's wristwatches but here is another one that caught my eye.
+I don't want to pepper this page with examples of misdescribed ladies' wristwatches but the second image shows another one that caught my eye.
 The listing calls it a "Medana military trench office [sic] watch c1930" and describes it as a "... solid silver medana military trench watch" with case diameter 27mm (approx ).
 It is certainly a Medana watch, the dial says so, and the snap back case is solid silver, it carries Birmingham hallmarks for 1923/1924.
-It also has a pretty low grade cylinder movement with just one jewel.
+It also has a pretty low grade movement with a cylinder escapement and just one jewel.

-Can anyone really envisage an officer or military man from the 1920s strapping this dainty little watch to his wrist as he heads off to the trenches?
-It has none of the features that military watches and trench watches developed during the Great War, the dial is not luminous, the case has no dust or waterproof features, and the movement is not capable of the timekeeping an officer would require.
-But apart from that, in the early 1920s, a time when wearing a wristwatch was still considered somewhat effeminate, what man would strap a small and pretty little watch like this to his wrist and risk ridicule?
-(Or today, for that matter.)
+Can anyone really envisage an officer, soldier or other military man strapping this dainty little watch to his wrist as he heads off to the trenches?
+It has none of the features that military watches and trench watches developed during World War One; the dial is not luminous and the case has no dust or waterproof features.
+But apart from that, at time when wearing a wristwatch was still considered by some to be not manly, what man would strap a small and pretty little watch like this to his wrist and risk ridicule?

 I wrote to another eBay vendor who was advertising a "Solid 9ct Gold Ladies Trench (1912) Watch" (emphasis added).
 I said "Why do you call this a "ladies" trench watch?
 There were no ladies in the trenches.
 This is a lady's wristwatch or cocktail watch, and you are more likely to get a good price if you title and describe it as such because people like me searching for trench watches aren't looking for ladies watches, and ladies looking for wristwatches or cocktail watches won't be looking for trench watches."

-The vendor replied "Good point David and strictly correct, however, WW1 has become such a well documented period over the last year that the 'trench' metaphor has sunk into the public's mind.
+The vendor replied "Good point David and strictly correct, however, WW1 has become such a well documented period that the 'trench' metaphor has sunk into the public's mind.
 Sadly, most people don't understand the meaning of a 'cocktail watch' and I therefore use the 'trench' word loosely to denote a watch from that period."

-Needless to say, I don't agree with the reasoning here.
-I think that most people knew about the Great War before the last year, and understand the difference between a man's trench watch and a ladies' wristwatch or cocktail watch.
+Needless to say I don't agree with the reasoning here.
+I think that most people know about World War One and do understand the difference between a man's trench watch and a ladies' wristwatch or cocktail watch.

 But how can such wristwatches of essentially the same style be distinguished?
 My reply to my initial correspondent was: I think it is a like men's and ladies' shorts – I mean clothes not drinks – the difference is in both the size and the style.